 PSA: If you are at risk of deportation READ THIS and seek legal help

 On Wednesday, March 1st, there was a news conference in Jackson, Mississippi about the unchanging immigration system.
 A young girl, Daniela Vargas, 22, was one of the people who spoke about undocumented immigrants who want legal status.
 She was arrested after sharing her family’s story which included talking about how her father and brother were arrested last month by ICE officers.
-She is now in custody of US Immigration and Customs Enforcement.
+She is now in the custody of US Immigration and Customs Enforcement.

 Before her arrest by the ICE, Vargas has been an advocate for young people who were brought to America illegally as children.
-When young children were brought over illegally they were qualified for a reprieve from deportation under Obama’s Deferred Action for Childhood Arrivals program, other known as the DACA.
+When young children were brought over illegally they were qualified for a reprieve from deportation under Obama’s Deferred Action for Childhood Arrivals program, another known as the DACA.
 The children who are beneficiaries of the DACA are often called DREAMers, which is a reference to the DREAM Act, which if approved by Congress would give DACA beneficiaries permanent legal status.
 This is what Vargas was fighting for, legal status after being a DREAMer for many years.

 “The path to citizenship is necessary for DACA recipients but also for the other 11 million undocumented people with dreams,” Vargas told reporters.
-“Today, my father and brother await deportation, while I continue to fight this battle as a DREAMer to help contribute to this country, which I feel that is very much my country.”
+“Today, my father and brother await deportation, while I continue to fight this battle as a DREAMer to help contribute to this country, which I feel is very much my country.”

 The President, Donald Trump, mentioned that the DACA children were an exception to the new orders mandating the aggressive enforcement of deportation.
-But the new rules issued by the Department of Homeland Security has implicated that all undocumented immigrations are eligible for deportation.
+But the new rules issued by the Department of Homeland Security have implicated that all undocumented immigrations are eligible for deportation.

 Click here to fill out the FREE Immigration Assessment form below and get a response within 24 hours to see if you’re eligible.